stata2r/stata2r.github.io/src/data.table/README.md

 ## Collapse

-While it takes some doing in Stata to work with multiple data sets at once (and most people do not use Stata this way, and it doesn't work in old versions), using multiple datasets at once is standard in R. That means you don't need to wrap everything in `preserve/restore`.
-However, it also means that you'll need to (re)assign your collapsed data if you want to use it again later.
-E.g. `dat1 = dat[, mean(var1)]`.
-Also remember our earlier note about aggregating functions on columns that have missing values: Use `na.rm=TRUE` to remove these on the fly.
+In newer versions of Stata, it's possible to keep multiple datasets in memory, or "frames" as Stata calls them.
+However, this still requires extra steps that would be unusual to users of other languages.
+It's also not the typical way that most peope use Stata.
+In contrast, keeping multiple datasets in memory is extremely common in R. Moreover, subsetting and collapsing operations don't overwrite your original dataset.
+The upshot is that you don't need to wrap everything in `preserve/restore`.
+However, it also means that you'll need to (re)assign your subsetted/collapsed data if you want to use it again later.
+E.g.
+`dat1 = dat[, mean(var1)]`.
+Finally, remember our earlier note about aggregating functions on columns that have missing values: Use `na.rm=TRUE` to remove these on the fly.
 E.g. `dat[, mean(var1, na.rm=TRUE)]`.

 ### Collapse with no grouping